 Breast milk is the healthiest and best food for your baby.
 All the nutrients, vitamins, minerals, and antibodies that your baby needs to grow up healthy are passed through breast milk.
 As your baby’s primary source of food, it is important to stick to a good diet that is rich in fruits, veggies, carbohydrates, and proteins.
+Our post pregnancy supplements could also be beneficial if you don’t have the time.

 There are no specific foods that you must eat while breastfeeding.
 But, the general rule of thumb is to eat a wide range of foods that give both you and your baby enough healthy calories.
-With that in mind, here is a list of six nutritional foods you should include in your diet.
+With that in mind, here is a list of six good nutritional foods you should include in your diet.

 This may sound like an odd choice of food to include in the list, but salmon is as close to a perfect food for new moms as you can get.
 Salmon, like other fatty fish, is loaded with a type of fat called DHA.
 DHA is crucial to the development of your baby’s nervous system and although breast milk contains DHA, levels of it are higher in the milk of women who get more of it from their diets1.